akevinlee/sda-agent/README.md

 }
 ```

-Note: Linux support is working, Windows is currently being worked on.
-At the moment it does nothing!
+Note: Linux support only at the moment.

 Contributing
 ------------